Hudrolax/pheonix_miner/Readme.txt

 Hardware control options (you may specify these options per-GPU)
 ================================================================

+-hwm <n>
+   Frequency of hardware monitoring (one setting for all cards, the default is 1): 0 - no HW monitoring or control, 1 - normal monitoring, 2 to 5 - less frequent monitoring.

 -tt <n>
-   Set fan control target temperature (special values: 0 - no HW monitoring on ALL cards, 1-4 - only monitoring on all cards with 30-120 seconds interval, negative - fixed fan speed at n %)
+   Set fan control target temperature (special values: 0 - no fan control, negative - fixed fan speed at n %)

 -hstats <n>
    Level of hardware monitoring: 0 - temperature and fan speed only; 1